anumcait/postgresql-notes/Day-5: Subqueries and Nested Queries.md

 # PostgresSQL Day-5: 📘 Subqueries & Nested Queries

-Until now, we learned advanced queries with GROUP BY, HAVING, and aggregate functions that help in summarizing data.
+In [Day-4](Day-4), we learned advanced queries with GROUP BY, HAVING, and aggregate functions that help in summarizing data.

 But in real-world ERP/DevOps reporting, we often need to filter data based on another query’s result, or compare one dataset with another dynamically.